|

 The "classic" F/A-18 is still in service, but with many

-upgrades to avionics and weapons.
-Several spectacular airshows have also been staged to commemorate 3 Squadron's birthday, as we approach the significant 100th Anniversary in 2016. |
+Several spectacular airshows have also been staged to commemorate 3 Squadron's birthdays, including the Squadron's significant 100th Anniversary in 2016.
+BATTLE HONOUR: In 2016 the Squadron also dropped its first bombs "in anger" since 1959, when deployed over Iraq and Syria for Operation OKRA. |

 |

-| COMMANDING OFFICERS | LANDING GROUNDS | SIGNIFICANT DATES |
+COMMANDING OFFICERS | LANDING GROUNDS | SIGNIFICANT DATES |